 \paragraph{MWU always converges to $v^1-1$} We run MWU with $\eps_t=\sqrt{1/t}$.
-Same as the previous experiment, we run the algorithm for $1000$ times and count how many times the algorithm converges to the equilibrium of $v^1-2$ and to $v^1-1$.
-We found that, in all $1000$ times, MWU converged to $v^1-1$.
+Same as the previous experiment, we run the algorithm for $1000$ simulations and count how many times the algorithm converges to the equilibrium of $v^1-2$ and $v^1-1$.
+We found that, in all $1000$ simulations, MWU converged to $v^1-1$.
 Figure~\ref{fig:M=2-MWU} shows the changes of bid frequencies and mixed strategies of both players.